 Estimated Repair Cost

-This can be connected to a lot of issues, so your heat pump repair cost will depend on the problem and how complex it is.
+This can be linked to a lot of issues, so your heat pump repair cost will depend on the problem and how complex it is.

 Every now and then during cold weather, your heat pump will temporarily go into cooling mode.
-This will melt light frost and ice that normally builds up on the coils.
-A heat pump that becomes totally frozen may struggle to heat your home or shut down completely.
+This will dissolve light frost and ice that normally accumulates on the coils.
+A heat pump that becomes totally frozen may have difficulty heating your home or shut down altogether.

 - The outdoor fan motor is damaged, dying or dead.

 - Your heat pump has a refrigerant leak.
-This is possible if you’re hearing bubbling or hissing noises.
-Or if you discover a sweet, formaldehyde-like odor near the outdoor unit.
+This is possible if you’re hearing bubbling or hissing sounds.
+Or if you discover a sweet, formaldehyde-like odor close to the outdoor unit.

 Estimated Repair Cost

-Like we discussed before, there are many reasons why your heat pump won’t defrost.
-But here are several estimated costs for some of these issues.
-Keep in mind your cost may vary based on your heat pump brand, model and the severity of the problem.
+Like we discussed before, there are a few reasons why your heat pump won’t defrost.
+But here are a few estimated costs for some of these issues.
+Keep in mind your cost may vary based on your heat pump brand, model and the extent of the problem.

 - Replace reversing valve: $200–$600